-Today’s Wonder of the Day was inspired by Osyis.
-Osyis Wonders, “What is OCD?”
-Thanks for WONDERing with us, Osyis!
+Today’s Wonder of the Day was inspired by Rylan from Spanish Fork, UT.
+Rylan Wonders, “what's OCD?”
+Thanks for WONDERing with us, Rylan!

 Have you ever had an obsession?
 Think about it for a few minutes.
 We'll bet you have.
 Perhaps it was an obsession with a new pop group.
 You just couldn't stop listening to their songs, going to their concerts, and watching their videos online.